-A mandatory 750 hrs in industry training is needed to achieve the qualification.
+A mandatory 750 hrs industry training is required to achieve the qualification.
 This will be undertaken two days a week in a range of settings, provided by the college, working with children aged six months to five years.
-Students will develop vocational competency to engage children, work with others to plan and lead activities to meet children's needs.
+Students will develop vocational competency to engage children and work with others to plan and lead activities to meet children's needs.

-Single  Double 🗖 Triple 🗹
+Triple 🗹